-With 22.5 Tg of SO2 injected, the first, tropical eruption was larger than Pinatubo (\sim 30%) and altered the longwave radiation budget by a mean of \sim 3 W/m2 for almost a year after the eruption, while the other three eruptions were approximately 1/3rd of Pinatubo and produced a perturbation of the longwave radiative budget by \sim 1 W/m2.
-The model simulates a strong impact on the shortwave radiation budget up to a mean of \sim 10 W/m2 for a few months after the first eruption and of \sim 4 W/m2 for a few months after each of the subsequent eruptions.
-A mean imbalance of up to -7.5 W/m2 after the first eruption and -2.5-3 W/m2 after the other eruptions in the top of atmosphere net radiative forcing suggests a strong corresponding surface cooling.
-Note that the bumps in the various radiative forcing trajectories apparent in Fig 5 in the year after each eruption reflect the seasonal cycle in the northern hemisphere.
-The presence of these volcanic aerosols in the atmosphere impacted climate in several keyways, as described below.
+With 22.5 Tg of SO2 injected, the first, tropical eruption was larger than Pinatubo (~30%) and altered the longwave radiation budget by a mean of ~3 W/m2 for almost a year after the eruption, while the other three eruptions were approximately 1/3rd of Pinatubo and produced a perturbation of the longwave radiative budget by ~1 W/m2.
+The model simulates a strong impact on the shortwave radiation budget up to a mean of ~10 W/m2 for a few months after the first eruption and of ~4 W/m2 for a few months after each of the subsequent eruptions.
+A mean imbalance of up to 8 W/m2 after the first eruption and 2.5-3 W/m2 after the other eruptions in the top of atmosphere net radiative forcing suggest strong cooling at surface.
+The bumps in various radiative forcing trajectories in the year after the eruptions reflect the seasonal cycle of sun in the northern hemisphere.
+The presence of volcanic aerosols in the atmosphere altered climate in several ways, as described below.

 Fig 5.
-Globally averaged changes in MSU TLS (top panel), surface air temperature (middle panel) and total atmospheric column AOD at 550 nm for each month for the entire simulation period.
+Globally averaged changes in MSU TLS (top panel), surface air temperature (middle panel) and total column AOD at 550 nm for each month for the entire simulation period.
 The light-colored solid lines represent individual ensemble members, and the solid dark colors show the ensemble means.
 The green vertical dashed lines show when the eruptions happened.